verifa/rt-retention/README.md

 A JFrog CLI plugin to facilitate artifact retention in Artifactory.

-⚠️ **Work in progress** ⚠️
-Don't point this at your production instance

 ## TL;DR

 Deletes artifacts matching all [File Specs](https://www.jfrog.com/confluence/display/JFROG/Using+File+Specs) found in a given directory.